chelate/Tomoko.jl/README.md

     return df # return the df, now heavy with juicy statistics for you to plot or analyze end

-# default definition when pop is provided
+# definition when pop is not provided: linkage-free equilibrium.
 function run_sim(par::PopRates, timepoints; kwdargs...) # population loci set to wright equilibrium,
 	pop = initialize_pop(par)
 	run_sim(pop::Popstate, par::PopRates, timepoints; kwdargs...)